KingSatur/KingSatur/README.md

 <h1 align="center">Hi 👋, I'am Juan David</h1>

 A passionate Software engineer that loves to learn a lot about software development everydays.
 I am currently working as full stack developer where I can apply all this knowledge to help people with solutions.
-I also like to spend time traveling, to meet new cultures and new people to enrich myself.
+I also like traveling, meeting new cultures, new places, and new people.

 - 🌱 I’m currently studying for new Azure associate certification